weaveworks/weave/site/using-weave/service-management.md

 Importing a service provides a degree of indirection that allows late and dynamic binding, similar to what can be achieved with a proxy.

-Referring back to the netcat services example that is running on three hosts (as explained in Importing Services above), the application containers are completely unaware that the service they are accessing at `10.2.1.3:3322` actually resides on `$HOST3:2211`.
+Referring back to the [netcat services example that is running on three hosts](#importing), the application containers are completely unaware that the service they are accessing at `10.2.1.3:3322` actually resides on `$HOST3:2211`.

 You can point application containers to another service location by changing the above NAT rule, without altering the applications.